-- a. \\\\\ Residential Adjacent to Non-Residential - (1) Berm Requirements. - (a) (a) The berm shall be landscaped and maintained in a clean, orderly, and growing condition, considering seasonal circumstances. - (b) (b) The berm must be planted with a combination of trees, shrubs, sod or other evergreen ground covers. - (c) (e) -A minimum opacity shall be provided and maintained at eighty (80%) percent winter opacity and ninety (90%) percent summer opacity at the required height within (2)2 years after of installation.
+- a.
+Residential Adjacent to Non-Residential - (1) Berm Requirements. - (a) The berm shall be landscaped and maintained in a clean, orderly, and growing condition, considering seasonal circumstances. - (b) The berm must be planted with a combination of trees, shrubs, sod or other evergreen ground covers. - (c) A minimum opacity shall be provided and maintained at 80% winter opacity and 90% summer opacity at the required height within 2 years of installation.
 This level of opacity shall be provided wherever screening is called for in this ordinance.
-Opacity shall be calculated wherever screening or buffering is called for in this ordinance.
-Opacity includes an intermittent visual obstruction height of twenty (20)20 feet, as well as the required screening or buffering capacity.
+Opacity includes an intermittent visual obstruction height of 20 feet, as well as the required screening capacity.
 (See Obscuring Earth Berm Diagrams in this section for examples of landscaping layouts that provide the required opacity.)
-The intermittent screening does not have to provide 80-90% opacity above 6 feet, but it should have at least 50% summer opacity. - (d) (d) Landscaping shall provide the required opacity primarily by using a dense planting of large evergreen trees or shrubs.
+The intermittent screening does not have to provide 80-90% opacity above 6 feet, but it should have at least 50% summer opacity. - (d) Landscaping shall provide the required opacity primarily by using a dense planting of evergreen trees or shrubs.
 Spacing of the plant materials shall be in accordance with the Plant Material Spacing Chart below and the attached illustrations.
-Groupings of canopy deciduous trees, subcanopy trees and/or shrubs that provide similar opacity as the illustrations may may also be used to provide screening, especially for the intermittent obstruction.
-As an example, dDensely-branched deciduous plant material two (2) or more layers deep and/or evergreen plant material may be used to achieve the required opacity. - (e) The berm and landscaping materials shall be irrigated with an underground watering system or have an operational hose bibb within 100 feet of the landscaping. - (e) The berm and landscaping materials shall be irrigated. - (f) (f) The required minimum and maximum distances between proposed plant materials within this Section for screening and landscape purposes are as follows or as determined by the City Landscape Architect or City Forester based upon accepted principles not specified in the chart:
+Groupings of canopy deciduous trees, subcanopy trees and/or shrubs that provide similar opacity as the illustrations may also be used to provide screening, especially for the intermittent obstruction.
+As an example, densely-branched deciduous plant material two (2) or more layers deep and/or evergreen plant material may be used to achieve the required opacity. - (e) The berm and landscaping materials shall be irrigated with an underground watering system or have an operational hose bibb within 100 feet of the landscaping. - (f) The required minimum and maximum distances between proposed plant materials within this Section for screening and landscape purposes are as follows or as determined by the City Landscape Architect or City Forester based upon accepted principles not specified in the chart:

-(Plant Material Spacing Relationship Chart for Landscape Purposes Recommended distances are dependent on species' mature sizes and their size within 2 years of planting to attain opacity requirements.
+(Recommended distances are dependent on species' mature sizes and their size within 2 years of planting to attain opacity requirements.
 Recommended maximum spacing distances do not apply to other landscape requirements such as street tree spacing, greenbelt buffering, woodland replacement trees or foundation plantings).